About Bishop Fox

 Bishop Fox Today

 Bishop Fox is traditionally the biggest of the boarding houses both in terms of numbers and in its physical footprint.
-It consists of 3 buildings: Bishop Fox itself is a modern purpose built boarding house with a wide range of accommodation.
+It consists of three buildings: Bishop Fox itself is a modern purpose built boarding house with a wide range of accommodation.
 This is connected to the Holt which is a large Edwardian house on South Road with a variety of further rooms.
 Finally there is Gatcombe in which the Housemaster lives along with a number of Upper Sixth pupils.
 Fox is lucky to have a large range of very comfortable rooms, reputedly some of the best in the school.
 All surround the famous Bishop Fox courtyard which is the centre for social activities ranging from the rock festival ‘Fox Rocks’ to the house sport, courtyard cricket.
-The house has a number of smaller common rooms at the moment with flat screen TV’s and game machines and most importantly a well stocked tuck shop.
-In 2016 we shall be opening a new whole house common room purpose built on the side of the courtyard and this promises to be a very exciting addition.
+The house has a number of smaller common rooms at the moment with flat screen TVs and game machines and most importantly a well stocked tuck shop.
+2016 saw the opening a new whole house common room, purpose built on the side of the courtyard.
+It promises to be a very exciting addition!

 House trips include a variety of visits, from going to see the Exeter Chiefs to Somerset 20/20 matches as well as music, theatre and out for a regular pizza or curry.
 We barbecue as often as the weather permits us to in the summer and run cinema trips on many Sunday’s.
 We might go paintballing or on high ropes courses or just to the beach – Will is very open to suggestions.
 The main house event is 'Fox Rocks', which sees each boy inviting several friends to a rock concert in our courtyard.
 It is a great event staged entirely by the boys.
 The other key event is a special formal dinner for Upper Sixth, which witnesses great speeches and much joviality.